hujc-jlu/hujc-jlu.github.io/source/index.md

 ---

 ## News
-- <font color=Blue>\[07/2025\]<font> Our paper "UAV-enabled Split Learning with Privacy Preservation in Internet of Things" has been accepted by IEEE Internet of Things Journal(通信作者, 中科院1区)！
+- \[07/2025\]Our paper "UAV-enabled Split Learning with Privacy Preservation in Internet of Things" has been accepted by IEEE Internet of Things Journal(通信作者, 中科院1区)！
 - \[05/2025\] Our paper "MCF-Spouse: A Multi-label Causal Feature Selection Method With Optimal Spouses Discovery" has been accepted by IJCAI 2025(通信作者, CCF A)！
 - \[05/2025\] Our paper "Quantum Delta Encoding:Optimizing DataStorage on Quantum Computers with ResourceEficiency" has been accepted by Euro-Par 2025(通信作者, CCF B)！
 - \[04/2025\] Our paper "Denoising Diffusion Models with Optimized Quantum Implicit Neural Networks for Image Generation" has been accepted by Future Generation Computer Systems(通信作者, CCF C)！